2024 NC Logo_full color CMYK Transparent

 In today’s culinary landscape, only 12% of chefs are women across the nation.
 Chartwells Higher Education’s Women in Culinary program aims to empower female culinarians through dedicated training opportunities, leadership development programs, and an annual conference and recognition event.
 We recognize that we can make a difference and together with our talented teams, we are committed to change.
 Chef Allison Trinkle, Vice President of Culinary Development and Supplier Diversity at Chartwells Higher Education, and leader of the Women in Culinary and Upward Leadership programs will talk about how these initiatives are designed to ignite female culinarians by empowering them with confidence, resilience, and courage to excel in a leadership role.
 Chef Allison will engage the audience in discussion on how to create a stronger pipeline of female leaders in a culinary setting for your campus or organization.

-Engagement Equals Loyalty
+Engagement Equals Loyalty (GE)

 Evan Wilson, new media manager, Texas Tech University Hospitality Services